jasjotp/Predicting-YouTube-TrendingVideo-Factors/README.md

 ## Running the Code/Analysis

-1. **Ensure that Git LFS is installed on your machine Or Download Datasets from Drive**
+1. **Ensure that Git LFS is installed on your machine Or Download Datasets Manually from Google Drive**

 This repository uses Git LFS to manage large files.
 Please ensure you have [Git LFS installed](https://git-lfs.github.com/) before cloning the repository: